saukkko/gentoo-distcc-crossdev/README.md

 --build-arg MAKEOPTS="-j16" .
 ```

-## Usage
+## Running

-### Runtime ENV variables
+Default environment variables are:

 - `PORT="3632"`
+- `STATS_PORT="3633"`
 - `LOGLEVEL="warning"`
 - `ALLOW="172.17.0.0/16"`
 - `NICE="15"`

-Run the image and forward the distcc port from container to host as needed, for example:
+Substitute defaults by passing `--env VAR=val` or `-e VAR=val` to `docker run`.
+If you change the default ports, don't forget to expose them with `--expose`.

+For example:

 ```
-docker run -d -p 3632:3632 --name distccd-armv6j \
+docker run -d -p 1234:1234 --name distccd-armv6j \
--e LOGLEVEL="debug" \
--e ALLOW="10.100.1.0/24" \
+--expose 1234 --env PORT="1234" --env ALLOW="10.100.1.0/24" \
-gentoo-cross-distcc:armv6j`
+gentoo-cross-distcc:armv6j
 ```

+The above command starts the container as detached `-d`, publishes port 1234 from host to container `-p host:cont`, sets its name to distccd-armv6j `--name name`, exposes port 1234 from the container to the host `--expose port`, sets environment values PORT and ALLOW `--env var=val` from image named `gentoo-cross-distcc:armv6j`.

+## Known issues

+- Building is slow and the image is quite big, around 1.8 GB

 ## TODO

-- finish this readme
-- tidy up the Dockerfile

-## Known issues

-- only one ALLOW is currently supported.
-- Dockerfile exposes only the default port 3632.
-If using other than default port, you need to take this into account when running the container.
-- Building is very slow, since the crossdev toolchain is built along with the docker image.
-- Image is still quite big, around 1.15 GB
+- Nothing major.